-I started with extract batches on the kitchen stove long before I switched to all-grain.
-Back then, I built my own mash tun and stir plate which failed instantly.
+I started with extract brewing on the kitchen stove long before I switched to all-grain brewing.
+Back then, I built my own mash tun and stir plate, which failed instantly.
 Again, not handy.

-When I moved to Colorado from New Jersey, I sold all my brewing gear before I left.
-The good news (and bad news for my wallet) is I got to buy new equipment and start from scratch.
+When I moved to Colorado from New Jersey, I sold all my brewing gear before leaving.
+The good news (and bad news for my wallet) is I got to buy new homebrewing equipment and start from scratch.

-My original setup was a Hot Liquor Tank and Boil Kettle from Kegworks by BeverageFactory.com.
+My original brew day setup for 5-gallon batches was a Hot Liquor Tank and Boil Kettle from Kegworks by BeverageFactory.com.
 And my mash tun was a Fermenter’s Favorite by NorthernBrewer.com.

 For a heat source, I went with the Anvil burner because I liked the orange color – damn my designer’s brain!
 But to be honest, I always hated using propane.
 It made me nervous and it felt like such a waste of money and energy.
 I’d go through a propane tank every two batches.